Angel-ML/angel/docs/apis/MLLearner_en.md

 # MLLearner

 > MLLearner is a core class for model training.
-In theory, any core model-training logic in Angel should be implemented and called by this class.
+In principle, any core model-training logic in Angel should be implemented and called by this class.
 MLLearner is `train`'s core class.

 ## Function